-Launching in late 2021, the Museum will be increasing its online offering with a new webpage to explore some of the Highland buildings that are located in the open-air site, and the collections we have here in Am Fasgadh, our purpose-built collections store.
+Launching in early 2022, the Museum will be increasing its online offering with a new webpage to explore some of the Highland buildings that are located in the open-air site, and the collections we have here in Am Fasgadh, our purpose-built collections store.
 This will include a number of textile items which are kept in the store due to their fragility, and that in the past have been difficult to provide access to, such as an original drugget skirt and mutch, a roll of tweed produced on St Kilda, and a 1950s wedding dress.

 Photography, film, audio and text will all be used to provide a rich online experience that will enhance a visit to the site.
 For visitors who might be living on the other side of the world and are unable to visit in person, the new website will give a chance to see inside some of our buildings and provide a taster of what we have here on-site and in-store.